-A gimlet is a simple, yet refreshing cocktail.
-Made with minimal ingredients, this Pomegranate Lime Gimlet recipe is perfect for the holidays or as a Winter cocktail.
+A gin gimlet is a simple, yet refreshing cocktail.
+Made with minimal ingredients, this Lime Gimlet recipe is perfect for the holidays and worthy of any gathering.

 I’ve been told many times that I’m an old soul.
 I’m unsure if this is something that is just me; not learned or anything, just always there, or if I’ve slowly acquired a taste for things that perhaps make me appear older than I am.